vembha/SIV_natural_control/README.md

 # **Code repository for the publication:**
-# Antiviral capacity of the early CD8 T-cell response is predictive of natural control of SIV infection
+# Antiviral capacity of the early CD8 T-cell response is predictive of natural control of SIV infection: Learning _in vivo_ dynamics using _ex vivo_ data
 ### URL:

 #### Numerical packages and languages used: Julia 1.7.3; Monolix 2021R1